Top 15 Most Expensive Space Missions and Programs

 Developed during the 1970s, the Space Shuttle was the first orbital spacecraft designed for reuse (as opposed to rockets, which were discarded after each flight).
 It consisted of an external tank, two external boosters, and the iconic orbiter vehicle, which is one of the most recognizable machines ever created.

-During the program’s decades of operation, five orbiters were built: Atlantis, Endeavor, Discovery, Challenger, and Columbia.
+During the program’s three decades of operation, five orbiters were built: Atlantis, Endeavor, Discovery, Challenger, and Columbia.
 The latter two, unfortunately, were destroyed during missions, the only significant accidents in an otherwise successful series of missions.